stormq4/42_FdF/README.md

 # FdF

 ## Introduction
 This project modelizes a 3D "fil de fer" or "wireframe" from a map of raw data which can be found in the test_maps folder inside of the repository.
-It parses through a map of coordinates and places a the model on the screen.
+It parses through a map of coordinates and places a model derived from that data on the screen.

 ## Running the program
 In order to compile the program, run the following command in the home directory of the fdf repository: